Champion Georgia declines invite to White House

 Georgia did not provide more specifics of the schedule conflict.

 Some professional championship teams, including the 2021 Atlanta Braves, have made White House visits during the Biden administration.
-This year's NCAA men's and women's championship basketball teams from Connecticut and Louisiana State, respectively, are scheduled to visit the White House on May 26.
+This year's NCAA men's and women's championship basketball teams from UConn and LSU, respectively, are scheduled to visit the White House on May 26.

 Coach Kirby Smart and quarterback Stetson Bennett led Georgia to its second consecutive national championship with a 65-7 runaway win over TCU.